 - Nonvalid cognition

 - Root text: Classifications of Mind (Lorik), by Khenpo Tsultrim Gyamtso Rinpoche, Nitartha Institute Publications

 - Root text: Collected Topics (Düdra), by Acharya Lama Tenpa Gyaltsen

 - Mind and Its World I Sourcebook, Nitartha Institute Publications

 Available for purchase by emailing bookstore@nitarthainstitute.

-For questions about the Self-Paced Online Course, contact SPOC coordinator Jenny Shu <email@example.com>.
+For questions about taking this course as a Self-Paced Online Course, contact SPOC Coordinator Jenny Shu at firstname.lastname@example.org.

 Click here to register for the Self-Paced Online Course